Town's music legend serenades street after clap for the NHS

 Trevor Leeson sang classics such as 'You'll Never Walk Alone' to residents in his street following the minute's applause for NHS staff and key workers.

-The video, submitted by Michelle Parnell, shows Trevor singing to the residents of Derwent Road.
+The video, submitted by Michelle Parnell on Facebook, shows Trevor singing to the residents of Derwent Road.

 More by this authorMatthew Taylor